constgen/neutrino-preset-svelte/README.md

 ## Requirements

 - Node.js v6.9+
-- Neutrino v5
+- Neutrino v6

 ## Installation

 `neutrino-preset-svelte` can be installed from NPM.
-Make sure `neutrino`, `svelte` and `neutrino-preset-svelte` are development dependencies in your project.
+Make sure `neutrino`, and `neutrino-preset-svelte` are development dependencies in your project. `svelte` is installed as an internal dependency of `neutrino-preset-svelte`

 ```
-❯ npm install --save-dev neutrino svelte neutrino-preset-svelte
+❯ npm install --save-dev neutrino neutrino-preset-svelte
 ```

 ## Project Layout